isomerpages/pa-corp/_our-programmes/Community Integration.md

 <div class="isomer-image-wrapper">
 <img style="width:600px" height="auto" width="100%" src="/images/Programmes/Community%20Integration/CI2.jpg">
 </div>
-<p>Integration and Naturalisation Champions (INCs) serve as catalysts in
-driving integration efforts within their local communities.
+<p>INCs serve as catalysts in driving integration efforts within their local
+communities.
 These dedicated individuals take the initiative to develop and implement programmes designed to welcome and integrate new citizens.
 By leveraging their understanding of both local culture and the challenges faced by newcomers, INCs play a pivotal role in bridging cultural gaps and fostering a sense of belonging.</p>
 <h3>Integration Strategies</h3>
 <div class="isomer-image-wrapper">
 <img style="width:600px" height="auto" width="100%" src="/images/Programmes/Community%20Integration/CI3.jpg">